 Color psychology

-The psychology of color - also known as the color effect - makes use of the effect of individual colors on the human psyche.
-As in all other areas of life, the different colors in interior design have an effect on us humans.
-They support our well-being and can positively influence the purpose of a room and its mood, for example a living room or bedroom.
-Colors that are rare or difficult to produce were already very valuable in Ancient Egypt and were reserved only for the upper classes.
+The psychology of color – also known as color effect – utilizes the impact of individual colors on the human psyche.
+As in all other areas of life, different colors in interior design have an effect on us.
+They support our well-being and can positively influence the purpose and atmosphere of a room, such as a living room or bedroom.
+Rare or difficult-to-produce colors were already highly valued in ancient Egypt and reserved only for the upper classes.

 The third dimension

-Yellow as a 'sacred color' was reserved for the Ming Dynasty (1368 to 1644) in the Chinese Empire.
-Rulers decorated their palaces with lapis lazuli, a blue to blue-violet semi-precious stone that has been mined in Afghanistan for thousands of years and in Chile since the 20th century.
-Mosaics and entire columns were used to add splendor and uniqueness to their rooms.
-Also Designer sometimes incorporate color as a layer in their design - as a third dimension to form and function, so to speak.
+Yellow As a 'sacred color', lapis lazuli was reserved for imperial China during the Ming Dynasty (1368 to 1644).
+Rulers decorated their palaces with it. blue to a blue-violet semi-precious stone that has been mined in Afghanistan for millennia and in Chile since the 20th century.
+Mosaics and entire columns were intended to lend splendor and uniqueness to their rooms in this way.
+Also Designer They sometimes incorporate colors as a layer in their design – as a third dimension to form and function, so to speak.

 Light spaces and color studies

 Colors can provide warmth and energy.
-Rooms in shades of orange, pink and red, for example, are automatically perceived subjectively as being warmer than they actually are.
-Within the seven chakras, red tones form the lowest level, the so-called root chakra.
-The color stands for basic trust.
-In a socio-cultural context, red is perceived as a signal color.
-At the same time, red tones have the effect of reducing space.
-Shades of red are ideal for use in rooms where the focus is on activity.
-In combination with light accents, an exciting ambience can be created in this way.
+Rooms in shades of orange, pink, and red, for example, are subjectively perceived as warmer than they actually are.
+Within the framework of the seven chakras, red tones represent the lowest level, the so-called root chakra.
+The color symbolizes primal trust.
+In a socio-cultural context, Red Red tones are perceived as a signal color.
+At the same time, they make a room appear smaller.
+Red tones are ideally suited for rooms where activity is the focus.
+In combination with accent lighting, they can create an exciting atmosphere.

-The so-called "cold colors" have the opposite effect to what has already been described.
-The blue-green nuances create a cool atmosphere and a sense of space.
+The opposite effect of what has already been described is achieved by so-called "cool colors."
+Blue-green hues create a cool atmosphere and a sense of spaciousness.
 Rooms painted in cool tones appear visually larger.
-Blue symbolizes trust and is therefore often used in the financial world.
-But social media platforms such as Facebook and Twitter also harness the power of blue tones.
-Green, on the other hand, stands for nature, health and ultimately also serenity and relaxation.
-Shades of blue and green are available in a wide range of color gradations.
-They can be combined very well in a room.
+Blue symbolizes trust and is therefore frequently used in the financial world.
+Social media platforms like Facebook and Twitter also utilize the power of blue tones.
+Green In contrast, blue and green represent nature, health, and ultimately serenity and relaxation.
+Blue and green tones come in a wide variety of shades and can be combined very well in a room.

-For many people, color has an overriding meaning.
-For example, if you tell them about a new car you've bought, their first question is: "What color?"
-Make, model, equipment - for many, all of this is of secondary importance.
-What really matters is the color!
+For many people, color is paramount.
+For example, if you mention a new car you've bought, their first question is: "What color is it?"
+Make, model, features – all of that is secondary to many.
+What truly matters is the color!

 Individual differences

-How colors are perceived ultimately depends not only on the color itself, but also on the culture.
+How colors are perceived ultimately depends not only on the color itself, but also on cultural context.
 Asians, for example, perceive colors differently than Europeans.
-The living environment also plays an important role and shows clear differences between the individual cultural groups.
-But no matter where someone lives, how a color is perceived and what effect it has, one thing is always true: there is nothing like your favorite color!
+Living environment also plays a significant role and reveals clear differences between various cultures.
+But regardless of where someone lives, how a color is perceived, and what effect it has, one thing is always true: nothing beats your personal favorite color!